-A) If the Finance and Business Committee provides \$100 or more to fund an event, the co-sponsoring organization must provide Finance and Business Committee with two (2) tickets to the event.
-Any tickets issued under this policy go to the Finance and Business Committee Chair, who can at their discretion, give the tickets to anyone who would like them.
+A) If the Finance Committee provides \$100 or more to fund an event, the co-sponsoring organization must provide Finance Committee with two (2) tickets to the event.
+Any tickets issued under this policy go to the Finance Committee Chair, who can at their discretion give the tickets to anyone who would like them.

 CLAUSE 3.
 A.S.
-NOTETAKING & PUBLICATION SERVICES AND QUICK COPY SERVICE and departments within Associated Students.
-The ASNS/ASPS will accept any reprographic projects especially those projects paid for through A.S. funds.
+NOTETAKING & PUBLICATION SERVICES AND QUICK COPY SERVICE

+- A) The Associated Students Publication Services provides high quality reprographics to the general University community.
+A.S.
+Quick Copy provides a high-quality quick copy service for student groups and departments within Associated Students.
+A.S.
+Notetaking Services (ASNS) and A.S.
+Publication Services (ASPS) will accept any reprographic projects especially those projects paid for through A.S. funds.
 Unless otherwise specified, all projects will be completed promptly.
-It is preferable to give the ASNS/ASPS advance notice of AT LEAST 48 HOURS for large copying and binding projects.
-The ASNS/ASPS will provide binding services that include: stapling, spiral binding, and/or sure binding.
-BEFORE requesting services, a requisition must be completed as previously specified.
-Allow 48 HOURS for the processing of the Purchase Order, which will then be sent directly to the ASNS/ASPS.
-ASNS/ASPS will also accept projects on a check basis or those that will be paid for with Office of Student Life funds.
+It is preferable to give the ASNS/ASPS advance notice of at least 48 hours for large copying and binding projects.
+The ASNS/ASPS will provide binding services that include: stapling, spiral binding, and/or sure binding. before requesting services, a requisition must be completed as previously specified.
+Allow 48 hours for the processing of the Purchase Order, which will then be sent directly to the ASNS/ASPS.
+ASNS/ASPS will also accept projects on a check basis or those that will be paid for with Office of Student Life funds. - 1) Do open a Purchase Order made payable to "ASNS." - 2) The A.S.
+Publications Service will not accept Quick Copy projects that are under fifty flashes (50 copies) per run.
+Projects under fifty (50) flashes should be completed on A.S.
+EDNA which is the self-serve copy machine located in A.S.
+Workroom, UCen Room 1527 (see Clause 4 below).